 Getting to Know Your Students

-This collection of Icebreakers will get students moving and talking, helping you build a community in your classroom and making students feel more at home.
+This collection of icebreakers will get students moving and talking, helping you build a community in your classroom and making students feel more at home.
+You can get just one or save by getting all three in a bundle!

-Once you have collected all that valuable student information, keep track of it with a Deep Data at a Glance chart.
+Once you have collected all that valuable student information, keep track of it with a 360 Spreadsheet.
 This allows you to continue building on your knowledge of students and have all the information on one convenient form.

 This lesson thoughtfully guides students to set measurable goals for the new year.
 Includes two different kinds of goal-tracking charts and a follow-up reflection form.
 Available in printable form or an all-digital option for paperless classrooms!